Kunti: Literary background

 Quickly after her introduction in the Adi Parva—the first of the eighteen books of the Mahabharata—Kunti emerges as a foundational female figure whose narrative significance sets her apart from her contemporaries, playing a central role in shaping the future course of the epic.
 Early in the royal genealogies, as Bhishma arranges the marriages intended to restore the Kuru lineage, three women—Gandhari, Kunti, and Madri—are brought into focus.
 Scholar Alf Hiltebeitel points out that it is Kunti who quickly becomes the "rising star" of the narrative skein that spans chapters 103 to 119.
 Kunti is uniquely privileged in this section of the text.
 While Gandhari and Madri are introduced more briefly, an entire adhyaya (chapter 104) is devoted to Kunti’s childhood—making her the only woman marrying into a central royal line in either the Mahabharata or the Ramayana whose girlhood is explored in such depth.
 Quantitative evidence from this narrative arc underscores Kunti’s prominence: between chapters 103.9 and 119.12, the text allocates 195 verses to Kunti, compared to 85 for Madri and just 36 for Gandhari.
-According to James L. Fitzgerald, Kunti's main scenes in the Mahabharata all involve her premarital son Karna, and within the epic, which follows the story within a story style of narration, the account of Kunti's origin and Karna's birth has been narrated multiple times, with the most detailed one being found in the Vana Parva (3.287.1-3.292.1).
+According to James L. Fitzgerald, Kunti's main scenes in the Mahabharata all involve her premarital son Karna.

 Pradeep Bhattacharya observes that Kunti’s pivotal decision in the later part of the Adi Parva—having her sons share Draupadi—not only influences the trajectory of the plot but also marks a transition in the epic’s focus from Kunti to Draupadi as the central female figure in the following books.
 Kunti remains largely in the background following the Adi Parva until the Udyoga Parva, the fifth book of the Mahabharata.
 Here, she re-emerges during Krishna’s peace mission, having multiple dialogues while blessing Yudhishthira and pursuing Karna, who has aligned himself with the Kauravas, to join the Pandava side.
-In last part of the eleventh book, Stri Parva, Kunti—who has remained the most reticent among the epic’s principal female figures after Kurukshetra war—finally speaks up to reveal Karna's true lineage to the Pandavas.
+In last part of the eleventh book, Stri Parva, Kunti—who has remained the most reticent among the epic’s principal female figures after the Kurukshetra War—finally speaks up to reveal Karna's true lineage to the Pandavas.
 She exits the main narrative in the Ashramavasika Parva, the fifteenth book.